martinvonk/SPEI/paper/paper.md

 These settings allow users to tailor the standardization process to their data and desired level of temporal precision.

 ![Results for the SPEI-1 with different settings for the fit frequency and window \label{fig:surplus_fit_window}](figures/surplus_fit_cdf_window.png)

+### Climdex

+Climdex is an online platform that offers a range of different indices describe changes in heat, cold, precipitation and drought over time [@climdex].
+Several precipitation indices of this platform are available in the SPEI python package.

 # Acknowledgements
 Thanks to all the scientists who used and cited this package [@adla_use_2024;@segura_use_2025;@mourik_use_2025;@panigrahi_use_2025] via @vonk_spei_zenodo.
 Thanks to ... for reading this manuscript and providing feedback.